 If you represent an IBM business partner, you may visit IBM websites intended specifically for IBM business partners.
 We may use information provided on that site to administer and develop our business relationship with you, the business partner you represent, and IBM business partners generally.
-For instance, this may involve using your information to send you details of IBM business partner programs.
+For instance, this may involve using your information to send you details of IBM business partner programmes.
 It may also include sharing certain information with other business partners (subject to any confidentiality obligations that may exist), or IBM clients or prospects.
-In connection with a particular transaction or program, we may also contact you as part of client satisfaction surveys or for market research purposes.
+In connection with a particular transaction or programme, we may also contact you as part of client satisfaction surveys or for market research purposes.

 Information for Suppliers

 If you represent an IBM supplier, you may visit IBM websites intended specifically for use by IBM suppliers.
 We may use the information provided on that site in connection with entering into or performing a transaction with you.
-For example, this may include sharing information with other parts of IBM, IBM's business partners, clients, shipping companies, financial institutions and postal or government authorities involved in fulfillment.
+For example, this may include sharing information with other parts of IBM, IBM's business partners, clients, shipping companies, financial institutions and postal or government authorities involved in fulfilment.
 It may also be used to administer and develop our relationship with you, the supplier you represent, and other IBM suppliers generally.

 Unless otherwise indicated, our websites, products and services are not intended for use by children under the age of 16.